Skip to content

 Equity ETFs with the Lowest Drawdown in the Last 10 Years

-As of April 30, 2025, these equity ETFs had the lowest drawdown over the last ten years.
-The chart below has an expanded timeframe to comprehensively depict the peak-to-trough performance of the observed funds.
+As of July 31, 2025, these equity ETFs had the lowest drawdown over the last five years.
+The chart below can be expanded to comprehensively depict the peak-to-trough performance of the observed funds.

 What Was the Growth of $10,000 Over the Last 10 Years?